 - Your expenses are more up-to-date since your bank register is always current.

 - Printing checks is not only easier than writing them by hand, but also looks more professional.

 There are two methods of paying expenses in QuickBooks Online.
-The first is to wait until the expense payment is due and then write a check, which is the method illustrated in this lesson.
+The first is to wait until the expense payment is due and then write a check, which is the method illustrated in this tutorial.
 The second method is to enter a bill when an invoice is received and then pay the bill when it is due.
-The second method is covered in the next two lessons.
+The second method is covered in the next two tutorials.

 How to Write and Print Checks in QuickBooks Online